- Our Government

 The Clean Water Act (CWA) of 1972 set a precedent for the Nation’s clean water regulations.
 Though the scope of the Act has been considerably broadened since its inception, its basic features included the designation of water quality standards and anti-degradation policies for ensuring these standards.
 One of the subsequent enforcement tools of the Act is the National Pollutant Discharge Elimination System (NPDES) Permitting Program, which requires municipalities to obtain a permit to discharge their stormwater runoff into surrounding waters.
 Under the terms of these permits - called Small Municipal Separate Storm Sewer System (MS4) permits - municipalities are required to take certain actions to control and\or mitigate the pollutants that are collected in stormwater runoff.
 Penalties for noncompliance can include fines as high as $25,000 per day.

 Colonial Heights holds an MS4 permit that became effective in December of 2002.
-Subject to annual reporting and reviews of the City’s SWMP by Virginia’s Department of Conservation and Recreation (DCR), the permit remains effective for five years and may be reissued at the elapse of each 5 year term, subject to these reviews.
-The current permit, reissued in 2008, is effective through 2013.
+Subject to annual reporting and reviews of the City’s SWMP by Virginia’s Department of Environmental Quality (DEQ), the permit remains effective for five years and may be reissued at the elapse of each 5 year term, subject to these reviews.
+The current permit, reissued in 2018, is effective through 2023.

 Under the MS4 permit, the City is required to draft and administer an Implementation Plan that addresses six programmatic components, also known as six Minimum Control Measures (MCMs).
 These include:

 - Illicit discharge detection and elimination

 - Post-construction stormwater management